CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

     </div>
     </details>

-2. **Show Project Selection** – Enabling this option will display the Project Selection form before the Remarks form when creating a document that requires adding receiving items.
+2. **Show Project Selection**: Enabling this option will display the Project Selection form before the Remarks form when creating a document that requires adding receiving items.

     ![Project Selection](./media/grpo/project-selection.webp)

-3. **Default Project** – If a default project is selected, you can click the right arrow icon on the Project Selection form to automatically select the default project.
+3. **Default Project**: If a default project is selected, you can click the right arrow icon on the Project Selection form to automatically select the default project.

     ![Default Project](./media/grpo/default-project.png)

-4. **Enable saving to drafts** – This option allows you to save documents as drafts before finalizing them.
+4. **Enable saving to drafts**: This option allows you to save documents as drafts before finalizing them.
     - By default, the option is switched off, and the Remarks window looks like this:

         ![Remarks](./media/grpo/save-draft.png)